YeeunS/YeeunS.github.io/projects/SudokuGame.md

 <img width="400px" src="../img/sudokuthumb.jpeg">

 This project was done after the spring semester in 2021.
-For the extension of GUI using Java language, I created a simple sudoku puzzle game to enhance my technical skills regarding utilizing programming languages, and preparing for the new field.
+For the extension of GUI using Java language, I created a simple sudoku puzzle game to enhance my technical skills regarding utilizing programming languages, and preparing for the new software field.

 It is a number placement puzzle game consisting of a simple 9x9 grid, with some of the cells containing numbers.
 For players, the job is to fill in the blank cells with the digits from 1 to 9 in a way that no digits repeat in each row, column, and inner 3x3 square.